Courtney-Cohen Claims Regarding Breath Holding Time, CO2 and the Buteyko Method

 alveolar carbon dioxide is then detected in accordance with the formula:

 The range of alveolar CO2 values in this Table is from 3.5% up to 6.5% CO2.
 The absolute difference for this range is 86%.

-Therefore, this Courtney & Cohen study focuses only on less than a fifth (a narrow range in comparison to the CP-CO2 range in Buteyko studies) what it claims to investigate.
+1. Therefore, this Courtney & Cohen study focuses only on less than a fifth (a narrow range in comparison to the CP-CO2 range in Buteyko studies) what it claims to investigate.